 Peter Tase: How do you see the Euromaidan Revolution in 2014?

-However, his decision was primarily based on the logic of a realpolitik as he preferred much more favourable economic-financial offer by Moscow (including and de facto legalization of stealing of the Russia’s gas to Europe that was transported via Ukraine) for the purpose to try to resolve inner economic, social and political crisis which was threatening a stability of the Ukrainian society and state from 1991.
+However, his decision was primarily based on the logic of realpolitik as he preferred a much more favorable economic-financial offer by Moscow (including and de facto legalization of stealing of Russia’s gas to Europe that was transported via Ukraine) for the purpose to try to resolve the inner economic, social and political crisis which was threatening stability of the Ukrainian society and state from 1991.
 The official Kiev recognizes that for Ukraine (up to 2014) Russia was:

 “…the largest trade partner and a huge market.
 In addition, many Ukrainians have family and friendly relations with the Russian people.
 In this connection, it should be noted that Europeans are actually interested in stable partnership between the two countries.
 Ukraine remains the major transit country for Russian natural gas transported to Europe, and it is very important for Kyiv to make sure that Europeans regard it as a reliable and predictable partner” (Ukraine.
 A Country of Opportunities, Kyiv: the Ministry of Foreign Affairs of Ukraine, 2010, 6).